-The Western Australian Government has recently negotiated with BHP Billiton and Rio Tinto to remove (from 1 July 2010) the majority of the concessional iron ore royalty rates in State Agreement Acts (vis a vis the current Mining Act rates).
+From 1 July 2010, the majority of the concessional iron ore royalty rates in State Agreement Acts (vis a vis the current Mining Act rates) were removed following the Western Australian Government's negotiations with BHP Billiton and Rio Tinto.
 The State Government has also publicly flagged its intention to move, at some point in the future, the 5.625% royalty rate on 'fine' iron ore to the 7.5% 'lump' rate.